resource-disaggregation/snowset/README.md

 Information in this dataset is open to the public for use in research and education purposes.
 Kindly cite the following publication if you are using our dataset:

 ```
-@inproceedings {246356,
+@inproceedings {snowflake-nsdi20,
+author = {Midhul Vuppalapati and Justin Miron and Rachit Agarwal and Dan Truong and Ashish Motivala and Thierry Cruanes},
-title = {Building An Elastic Warehouse on Disaggregated Persistent Storage},
+title = {Building An Elastic Query Engine on Disaggregated Storage },
 booktitle = {17th {USENIX} Symposium on Networked Systems Design and Implementation ({NSDI} 20)},
 year = {2020},
+isbn = {978-1-939133-13-7},
 address = {Santa Clara, CA},
+pages = {449--462},
 url = {https://www.usenix.org/conference/nsdi20/presentation/vuppalapati},
 publisher = {{USENIX} Association},
 month = feb,